kjenney/cookiecuttter-godot/{{cookiecutter.project_slug}}/README.md

 1. Open this project in Godot {{cookiecutter.godot_version}} or later
 2. Press F5 or click the Play button
+3. Select your player type (Blue, Red, or Green) from the menu
+4. Click "Start Game" to begin
-3. Use WASD or Arrow keys to move your character
+5. Use WASD or Arrow keys to move your character
-4. Collect the golden objects scattered around the level
+6. Collect the golden objects scattered around the level
-5. Watch your score increase in the console output
+7. Watch your score increase in the console output

 ## Project Structure